 What does Athleticism Have to Do With Pitching?

-This is an important question that must not go unanswered in a young pitchers career.
-One of the most common questions I get on a daily basis is did Aroldis Chapman have to learn all of this stuff to become the high velocity pitcher he is today?
-All this stuff being 3X Pitching.
+This is an important question that must not go unanswered in a young pitcher’s career.
+One of the most common questions I get on a daily basis is did Aroldis Chapman have to learn all of this stuff to become the high-velocity pitcher he is today?
+All this stuff is 3X Pitching.
 The answer is no and I usually follow this answer with, “Yeah, and screw that guy!”

-The reason, it isn’t that Chapman didn’t work for what he has but that it came to a lot easier and therefore a lot faster for him.
+The reason isn’t that Chapman didn’t work for what he has but that it came a lot easier and therefore a lot faster for him.
 When most young pitchers were trying to learn a second pitch, so they could have a better chance to compete at the youth level, Chapman was still pumping fastballs past hitters several years older than him.
 So why is he so lucky which makes me so jealous?
 His athleticism is off the charts.
-His vertical jump, broad jump, 60-yard dash and any other way to measure the pure athlete is at an elite level.
+His vertical jump, broad jump, 60-yard dash, and any other way to measure the pure athlete are at an elite level.

 So what does Chapman’s elite athleticism have to do with his pitching?
-Being that the shoulder speeds of a high velocity pitcher is the fastest body movement of all of sports and that he can throw a 90+mph fastball to a small glove 60 feet away 20-30 times every 2-3 days, should tell you a lot about why his athleticism makes him one of the best pitchers in the game.
-Take away Chapman’s athleticism and this is like taking away Jeff Gordon’s million dollar NASCAR.
+Being that the shoulder speeds of a high-velocity pitcher is the fastest body movement of all of the sports and that he can throw a 90+mph fastball to a small glove 60 feet away 20-30 times every 2-3 days, should tell you a lot about why his athleticism makes him one of the best pitchers in the game.
+Take away Chapman’s athleticism and this is like taking away Jeff Gordon’s million-dollar NASCAR.
 They are now powerless in their sport.